 We operate globally and as a result our business and revenues are impacted by global macroeconomic conditions.
 Global financial developments seemingly unrelated to us or the software industry may harm us.
 From time to time, the United States and other key international economies have been impacted by geopolitical and economic instability, high levels of credit defaults globally, international trade disputes, falling demand for a variety of goods and services, high levels of persistent unemployment and wage and income stagnation in some geographic markets, restricted credit, poor liquidity, reduced corporate profitability, volatility in credit, equity and foreign exchange markets, bankruptcies, international trade agreements, trade restrictions and overall uncertainty with respect to the economy.
 These conditions can arise suddenly and affect the rate of information technology spending and could adversely affect our customers' ability or willingness to purchase our services, delay prospective customers' purchasing decisions, reduce the value or duration of their subscriptions, or affect renewal rates, all of which could harm our operating results.
-In 2019, for example, the growth rate in the economy of the EU, China, or the US, trade relations between the US and China, political uncertainty in the Middle East and other geopolitical events could directly affect our business.
-Additionally, in connection with the June 2016 referendum by British voters to exit the EU (Brexit), the United Kingdom (the UK) and the EU announced in March 2018 an agreement in principle to transitional provisions under which E.U. law would remain in force in the UK until the end of December 2020, but this remains subject to the successful conclusion of a final withdrawal agreement between the parties.
-Although the terms of the UK's future relationship with the EU are still unknown, it is possible that there will be a serious disruption of the E.U. financial services leading to global economic consequences and increased regulatory and legal complexities, including potentially divergent national laws and regulations between the UK and the EU.
-The UK's exit from the EU may also cause disruption or create uncertainty surrounding our business, including affecting our relationship with our existing and future customers, suppliers and employees and resulting in increased costs or operational challenges.
+In 2019, for example, the growth rate in the economy of the EU, China, or the US, tariffs or trade relations between the US and China or other countries, political uncertainty in the Middle East and other geopolitical events could directly or indirectly affect our business.
+Additionally, in connection with the June 2016 referendum by British voters to exit the EU (Brexit), the United Kingdom (the UK) and the EU announced in March 2018 an agreement in principle to transitional provisions under which E.U. law would remain in force in the UK until the end of December 2020, which has been subsequently replaced by a new agreement in principle in October 2019, but this new arrangement still remains subject to the successful ratification of the final withdrawal agreement by the parties' respective legislative bodies.
+There is substantial uncertainty surrounding Brexit and it may still occur without a withdrawal agreement and associated transition period in place (hard Brexit).
+A hard Brexit would likely cause serious disruptions of E.U. financial services leading to global economic consequences and increased regulatory and legal complexities. including potentially divergent national laws and regulations between the UK and the EU.
+Brexit or hard Brexit may also cause disruptions to, or create uncertainty surrounding our business, including by affecting our relationship with our existing and future customers, suppliers and employees and resulting in increased costs or operational challenges.